HenkVanAsselt/kali_remote_sniffer/README.md

 Remote capture on Win10 PC
 --------------------------

-To create a wireless sniffer trace with a Win10 PC, one could use a suitable USB Wifi key.
+To create a wireless sniffer trace with a Win10 PC, one could use a suitable USB Wi-Fi key.
 As I did not have such an USB key, I tried another approach, using a Raspberry Pi.

-For this, I used a Raspberry Pi 3B+ which has it's own WiFi and Bluetooth radios.
+For this, I used a Raspberry Pi 3B+ which has it's own Wi-Fi and Bluetooth radios.

 From https://www.offensive-security.com/kali-linux-arm-images/ downloaded
 **64-bit kali-linux-2020.4-rpi4-nexmon-64.img.xz** and installed this image